Zaechus/nixos-config/modules/README.md

 ## NixOS Modules

 ### Default
-`default.nix` and `home.nix` contain basic functionality/configuration that should
+`default.nix` contains basic functionality/configuration that should
 be shared by most systems and users.

 ### Wired & Wireless